 Puberty usually begins between ages 8 and 14 for girls and ages 9 and 16 for boys.

-The exact age a child enters puberty depends on a number of factors, including family history, nutrition, and gender.
+The exact age a child enters puberty depends on a number of factors, including family history, nutrition, and sex.

 Most often there is no clear cause for precocious puberty.
 Some cases are due to changes in the brain, genetic problems, or certain tumors that release hormones.
 These conditions include: